Trumpler 27-1

 Trumpler 27-1 is a red supergiant star that is a member of the massive, possible open cluster Trumpler-27, where a blue giant star, a yellow supergiant star, and two Wolf–Rayet stars are also located.

 Observation history

 Trumpler 27-1 was discovered and catalogued when the open cluster (not confirmed then) was first identified in the late 20th century.
 It has since remained largely unobserved, being featured in the Gaia Catalogue and other pieces of literature.

 Physical properties

 Trumpler 27-1 is among the largest stars known, with a radius of over 1,360 solar radii.
 It is also 360,000 times more luminous than the Sun.
 This star's spectral type is M0Ia, meaning it possesses a cool temperature of below 3,800 K. So far, Trumpler 27-1 is the only identified red supergiant in the open cluster Trumpler 27.

+If placed in the center of our Solar System, the radius of Trumpler 27-1 would lie beyond the orbit of Jupiter.

 Location

 Trumpler 27–1, and the open cluster in which it is located, is in the constellation of Scorpius.